moq-wg/moq-transport/draft-ietf-moq-transport.md

 'GOAWAY Timeout' if the client doesn't close the session quickly enough.

-# Prioritization and Congestion Response {#priority-congestion}

-TODO: This is a placeholder section to capture details on how the MOQT protocol deals with prioritization and congestion overall.

-This section is expected to cover details on:

-- Prioritization Schemes.
-- Congestion Algorithms and impacts.
-- Mapping considerations for one object per stream vs multiple objects per stream.
-- Considerations for merging multiple streams across domains onto single connection and interactions with specific prioritization schemes.

-## Priorities {#priorities}
+# Priorities {#priorities}

 MoQ priorities allow a subscriber and original publisher to influence the transmission order of Objects within a session in the presence of congestion.

-The subscriber can optionally indicate a priority in a SUBSCRIBE and the original publisher indicates a priority within every stream header.
+The subscriber can indicate the priority of a subscription via the SUBSCRIBER_PRIORITY param and the original publisher indicates priority in every stream header.

 The publisher SHOULD respect the subscriber and publisher's priorities.

-In addition, the SUBSCRIBE specifies a delivery_order of either 'Ascending' or 'Descending', which indicates whether the lowest or highest Group Id SHOULD be delivered first when multiple Groups are available to send.
+In addition, the SUBSCRIBE specifies a Delivery Order of either 'Ascending' or 'Descending', which indicates whether the lowest or highest Group Id SHOULD be delivered first when multiple Groups are available to send.